Sachi-Fernando/MLU-Masters-EDSP/README.md

 This repository contains the course materials for the **Winter Semester 2025–26** of the *M.Sc.
 Economics: Data Science and Policy* program.

-It contains the following folders which correspond to one of the courses:
+It contains the following folders which correspond a course:

 - **Econometrics I**
 - **Econometrics II**